 Emotional Support Animals in College Dorms

 College can be a difficult time for many young adults.
-Attending classes, meeting the expectations of professors and keeping up a grade-point average can all take its toll on students.
-In addition, many may find it particularly difficult to be away from, not only family and friends, but that lovable furry companion they’ve had for years.
+Adjusting to a new social environment, meeting the expectations of professors and keeping up a grade-point average can take its toll on students.
+For many students, college may also be the first time away from their home support network of family and friends.
+In addition to the loss of human friends and family, some students have to leave behind a lovable furry companion they’ve had for years.

 - Stress Disorder